The festival will take place Friday, October 17 – Sunday, October 19, 2025.

 Opening Night Reception

 Celebrate the Humanities Festival in Lancaster County with the Opening Night Reception.
-Join Randy Akers, retired SC Humanities Executive Director, for refreshments and festival program overview, as well as the opening of the exhibition, The Springs Close Family Collection.
+Join Dr. Jennifer Gunter, SC Humanities Executive Director, for refreshments and festival program overview, as well as the opening of the exhibition, The Springs Close Family Collection.

 All Day Events (view festival guide for specific times): Springs Close Collection at the Historic Springs House, Tour of the Historic Craig House, Pop-up Cultural Exhibits at various locations in downtown, Paws on Parade, Lancaster County History Museum, Open Artist Studios, USCL Native American Studies Center